 Hold every posture listed below for at least ten deep breaths, focusing on alignment and deep breaths.
 Release into the pose with every exhalation.

-Utthita Trikonasana (Repeat twice)
+C. Utthita Trikonasana (Repeat twice)

-Utthita Parsvakonasana (Repeat two times)
+F. Utthita Parsvakonasana (Repeat two times)

-Prasarita Padottanasana C (Repeat two times
+H. Prasarita Padottanasana (Repeat two times)

-Sarpasana (Repeat two times)
+J. Sarpasana (Repeat two times)

 Once with palms on a block and the second time the complete posture.

-Use a strap if you cannot interlock your fingers at the back
+Use a strap if you cannot interlock your fingers at the back.

-Savasana (For at least 8 mins)
+W. Savasana (For at least 8 mins)

 The Bottom Line

 Being flexible is a vital aspect of your physical health.
 However, stress, age, improper posture, and lack of exercise result in your muscles becoming tense and tight, limiting your flexibility.The good news is that doing yoga regularly can ease the tension in your muscles, thereby improving flexibility.